WTHL: Programming

-WTHL is the flagship station for Somerset Educational Broadcasting Foundation's King of Kings Radio network.
-Their programming includes Christian talk and teaching shows such as Thru the Bible with J. Vernon McGee, Love Worth Finding with Adrian Rogers, In Touch with Charles Stanley, Focus on the Family, and Unshackled!.
-WTHL also airs a variety of Christian music.
+Programs heard on King of Kings Radio include Focus on the Family with Jim Daly and James Dobson, Thru the Bible with J. Vernon McGee, Love Worth Finding with Adrian Rogers, Insight for Living with Chuck Swindoll, In Touch with Charles Stanley, Joni and Friends with Joni Eareckson Tada, and Unshackled!.

 Simulcasts

-King of Kings Radio is heard on seven other stations in Kentucky, Tennessee, and Ohio.
+King of Kings Radio is heard on stations in Kentucky, Ohio, Tennessee, and Virginia.